Getting Started

 after all our environment setup is done, in this file you can read/write/modify the final environment once more

-This directory(static/
+This directory(public/

-in our example) is exposed by beast using the static content provider.
+) is exposed by beast using the static content provider.
 To make any file from within your challenge

-publically accessible as part of the challenge you need to put that file in this directory (and also specify it in the list of assets
+publically accessible as part of the challenge you need to put that file in this directory rest is handled by beast itself.

-This is how our post-build.sh
+This is how our post-bulid.sh

 script looks like for this particular challenge